MBTA Zoning Technical Assistance

 This program will support MBTA communities seeking to comply with the new provision in the $262 million Economic Development Bond Bill of 2021.
 The bill included modifications to the state's zoning act (Chapter 40A, Section 18), adding a new section (3A) which directs 175 MBTA communities to adopt zoning where multi-family housing is permitted by right.

-To support community understanding and compliance, MHP's will provide technical assistance for MBTA Communities, in collaboration with Department of Housing and Community Development (DHCD) and the Massachusetts Department of Transportation.
+On August 10, 2022, the state released final guidelines for the new law.
+To help MBTA communities comply with the new law, MHP's will provide technical assistance in collaboration with Department of Housing and Community Development (DHCD) and the Massachusetts Department of Transportation.

 The 3A-TA program components will include:

-- 3A-TA Information Clearinghouse: MHP is building a 3A-TA Clearinghouse with information to help communities comply with the new requirements.
-This will include Frequently Asked Questions (FAQs), Best Practices, compliance deadlines, a model by-law or ordinance, sample talking points and action plans.
-Training resources will be developed in collaboration with DHCD’s Community Services Division, and will complement support and guidance available from DHCD, Citizens Planning Training Collaborative (CPTC), the Executive Office of Housing and Economic Development (EOHED) and other partners.
-Scroll down for links to resources we have posted so far.
+- 3A-TA Information Clearinghouse: Below is the 3A-TA Clearinghouse featuring the latest information to help communities comply with the new requirements.
+Resources will be posted in collaboration with DHCD’s Community Services Division, and will complement support and guidance available from DHCD, Citizens Planning Training Collaborative (CPTC), the Executive Office of Housing and Economic Development (EOHED) and other partners.
+Materials will also be posted on MHP’s Housing Toolbox website.

 - Letter from Baker Administration to MBTA communities